Trump says ‘life and death’ at stake in following guidelines

 “I think it’s important that I remain healthy.
 I really do,” Trump said.
 “So for the most part we’re staying here.”

-Trump spoke after another troubling day for the stock market, which has been in a free fall as the cononavirus ground the economy to a near-halt and left millions unemployed.
+Trump spoke after another troubling day for the stock market, which has been in a free fall as the coronavirus ground the economy to a near-halt and left millions of people unemployed.
 The Dow Jones Industrial Average plunged more than 400 points, or roughly 1.9%, to seal the worst first-quarter finish of its 135-year history.

-Note: This story has been corrected to say Tuesday, not Wednesday.